 Walk up one level more to the 9th floor (for guests only) and enjoy that same stunning view, complete with loungers and splash pool.

-Lazing around at the Summúm is easy on the pretty roof terrace with spectacular views over the old city.
-There is a plunge pool where guests can cool off and sun loungers while enjoying a drink or snack.
+Lazing around on the roof terrace is easy with spectacular views over the old city.
+There is a spa pool where guests can cool off and sun loungers while enjoying a drink or snack.

 Situated in the heart of Palma’s old town, this five star luxury hotel lives up to its name.This dazzling new hotel is just moments from the elegant shopping area of Avenue Sant Jaume and La Rambla.